SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 </html>
 ```

-:point_right: Restart the service (with `cds serve all`) and go to the URL [http://localhost:4004/webapp](http://localhost:4004/webapp).
+:point_right: If it's not still running, restart `cds watch` and go to the URL [http://localhost:4004/webapp](http://localhost:4004/webapp).
 Here, while the the page itself looks empty, there is the page title "Bookshop" in the browser tab, that shows us that the HTML we entered has been loaded:

 ![title in browser tab](title-in-browser-tab.png)

 ### 2. Add a new module to the project descriptor

 This new `app/` directory contains all UI files and represents a new module in the context of what we're eventually going to deploy to the SAP Cloud Platform.

 For this to work and be included in what we eventually deploy and run, we must add information to the main deployment descriptor file `mta.yaml` that holds information relating to this.